I jolted upward and listened. What was that? Adrenaline roared through my veins. My heart pounded in my chest. I strained my ears and held my breath.

 Dread filled me at the thought of guarding a dead woman.

-I watched him walk away into the forest.
-The trees’ long bows closing about him, until he disappeared.
+I watched him walk into the forest.
+The trees’ long bows closed about him, until he disappeared.

 “He’s not coming back, is he?”
 I now said out loud.
 Panic cocooned my mind, stifled its oxygen.

-“No, he said he would come back,” I answered.
+“No, he said he’d come back,” I answered.